 More about Georgina

-In You Say, and indeed all her work, it is apparent that Georgina Makdessi loves to sing.
+In Could This, and indeed all her work, it is apparent that Georgina Makdessi loves to sing.
 That is the recurring theme of her story.
 Initially, this led her to London's Trinity College, where she attained an Associate Diploma in Recital In Voice.
 From there, her journey took off.
 Her early work reflected a deep love of the West End and neo-classical – a fair challenge for any singer – but while this was the whetstone on which she sharpened her skills, the best of Georgina was still to come.

 2017's Echoes Of Emotion established Georgina's skills both as a mezzo-soprano and a multi-linguist, though it was on 2018's Into Our Lives – her first collaboration with producer Richard Lake – that she truly found her voice and unlocked her full potential as an artist.
 Redefining herself as a contemporary crossover vocalist, Georgina's glorious range found its best ally yet: pop sensibilities.
 This intoxicating combination would go on to define the very nature of Georgina's musical odyssey.